Nikkiramesh424/salesforce-self-learning/Day-1/README.md

 - Developed and deployed a Lightning Web Component using VS Code.
 - Improved practical knowledge of Salesforce application development.

-## Documentation

-The complete implementation report for Day 1 is available in the **Documentation** folder.

 ## Screenshots